dword32bit/ReverseShellBuilder/README.md

 ## Installation

-To install **ReverseShellBuilder**, you can use the provided automated installation script, `reverseshell_installer.sh`.
+To install **ReverseShellBuilder**, you can use the provided automated installation script, `setup.sh > install`.
 This script will download the tool, move it to `/usr/bin/`, and ensure that all required dependencies are installed.

 ### Setup